-The Shropshire Lass II is a purpose designed 70 foot holiday canal boat with accommodation for up to 8 people and finished to a high standard.
+The Shropshire Lass is a purpose designed 70 foot holiday canal boat with accommodation for up to 8 people and finished to a high standard.

 The Lass has a ramp, hydraulic lift and hydraulic steering in addition to the conventional tiller, which allow wheelchair users to take part in the running of the boat.
 Wheelchair users are able to access all parts of the Lass including the bathroom which has been specifically designed for them.
 The Lass has been designed to take wheelchairs up to a maximum width of 26” – the standard size for wheelchairs.

 The Lass can sleep up to 8 people with 3 two tier bunk beds and a pull out double bed.
 One of the upper bunks can be pushed up out of the way to enable easy access to the lower bunk.
 There are 2 toilets and a shower.
 The Lass has central heating, fully equipped galley (hob, grill, oven, fridge, crockery, cutlery and kitchenware) and TV.